 Hi, I’m Travis Moody.
-I am the author of Financial Breakthrough: God’s Plan for Getting out of Debt and Winning: The Guide to a Life of Peace and Purpose.
+I am the author of Financial Breakthrough: God’s Plan for Getting out of Debt, Winning: The Guide to a Life of Peace and Purpose, and Focus on the Giver, Not the Gift: Ten Strategies for Building a Generous Church Culture.
 I am founder of The Lomah Group and Stewardship Pastor at The Life Church of Memphis.

 I grew up in Memphis, Tennessee and attended Georgia Tech for college on a football scholarship.
 There, I graduated with a Bachelor of Science degree in Industrial Engineering.
 I later received a MBA from Duke University's Fuqua School of Business.
 I have spent over 17 years as a manager and executive with three Fortune 500 companies (Procter and Gamble, Weyerhaeuser, and Target) in South Carolina, Washington, Georgia, Tennessee, and Arkansas.